Say hi to Snapchat and Specs, your secret AR 'gateway drug'

 Spectacles haven't encountered the same controversy.
 If anything, the youthful gleam to Snapchat (the majority of people using the app are 18 to 25 years old) and the scarcity of the "bots" that dole out Specs only heightened their appeal.
 Available via those bots since September, they launched online only last week.

-Snap's decision to add a small circle of lights to the frame indicating when Spectacle's camera is running have helped to smooth over privacy jitters of people who don't like the idea of being filmed unawares.
+Snap's decision to add a small circle of lights to the frame indicating when the Spectacles camera is running have helped to smooth over privacy jitters of people who don't like the idea of being filmed unawares.

-"[Google Glass] gave us some guardrails to be careful about," said Chris Croteau, the general manager of chipmaker Intel's headworn business, who cited "social awkwardness" as the biggest hurdle to AR that his company has noticed so far.
-Snapchat's stepping-stone approach to AR plays into how consumers are most likely to grow accustomed to the technology, much like how people increased their comfort with mobile phones from devices for calls to messaging to full-blown mini computers, he said.
+"[Google Glass] gave us some guardrails to be careful about," said Chris Croteau, the general manager of chipmaker Intel's headworn products business, who cited "social awkwardness" as the biggest hurdle to AR that his company has noticed so far.
+Snap's steppingstone approach to AR, he said, plays into how consumers are most likely to grow accustomed to the technology, much as they got comfortable with mobile phones, initially as devices for calls and messaging and eventually as full-blown computers.

 Also, unlike most true AR headsets, Spectacles are actually available.
-Microsoft's much-ballyhooed device is still in development, and smartglasses like ODG's the $1,000 R-8 will launch in the second half for developers only.
+Microsoft's much-ballyhooed device is still in development, while the $1,000 ODG R-8 will launch in the second half for developers only.

 "Simply having a gadget, a technology device that I wear as an eyeglass, that's an important barrier to break," said Hugo Swart, Qualcomm's senior director of product management for AR and VR.